SELECT REPRESENTATIVE CASES

 Calfo v.
 Messina, 15 Civ.
 4010 (SDNY - LGS)

-In this class action securities litigation, we represent an officer and director of a public company accused with various violations of securities laws.
-We recently filed a motion to dismiss.
-Looking ahead, we (working together with the carrier’s counsel) have developed a strategy that should lead to a cost-effective resolution in the event that we do not prevail on the motion.
+In this class action securities litigation, we represented an officer and director of a public company accused with various violations of securities laws.
+We prevailed on a motion to dismiss.
+We then subsequently worked with the insurance carrier to negotiate a favorable global settlement in a related bankruptcy adversary proceeding.

 Class-Action Defense (Non-Securities) Experience